Relying Party Solution

 • 401 Unauthorized.
 The Wallet Instance or its User have rejected the request, or the request is expired.
 The QRCode page SHOULD be updated with an error message.

-Below a non-normative example of the HTTP Request to this specialized endpoint, where the parameter id contains an opaque and random value:
+Below a non-normative example of the HTTP Request to the status endpoint, where the parameter id contains an opaque and random value:

 GET /session-state?id=3be39b69-6ac1-41aa-921b-3e6c07ddcb03